Chapter 21

 “We know to do that.”

-“I know you do.
-Take Yike and Nemo with you also, but keep them tethered.
-Don’t let them run after anything.”
+“Take Nemo with you, but keep him tethered.
+Don’t let him run after anything.”

-“Will do,” giving another kiss.
+“Will do,” giving him another kiss.

 John pushed a few strands of hair from Laureal’s face, “You’re so pretty.”

-“You’re so handsome,” smiling up.
+“You’re so handsome,” smiling.

 “I’m dying to spend time alone with you.”

 They stood together, alone on the edge of the great wide open.
-And looking around, John said, “Darn.”

 “Yeah, darn is right.”